This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

 Spacing and margins – Use the left to right alignment.
 It is suggested to keep 1″ margins, the single spacing between words, and a space between paragraphs.

 Length – It is suggested to not to exceed one typed page.

-Font and Size – Keep the size of Alphabets between 10-12 points and use formal fonts like Times New Roman, Calibri or Arial.
+Font and Size – Keep the size of the Alphabet between 10-12 points and use formal fonts like Times New Roman, Calibri, or Arial.

-Error correction – Check for grammatical errors and spellings before mailing or sending it.
+Error correction – Check for grammatical errors and spelling before mailing or sending it.

 How to compose a Resignation Letter?

 Coming to the trickiest part, the composition of the resignation letter becomes easy once you understand the basics.
 It should be written briefly in a very professional and concise manner.
 Any criticism or harshness must be avoided.